-\Default settings are in bold text unless otherwise noted.
+Default settings are in bold text unless otherwise Noted.

 The BIOS setup options described in this section are selected by choosing the appropriate text from the main BIOS Setup screen.
-All displayed text is described in this section, although the screen display is often all you need to understand how to set the options.
-(See the next page).
+All displayed text is described in this section although the screen display is often all you need to understand how to set the options as shown on the following page.